TechGladiator/vagrant-ubuntu-xenial64/README.md

 $ vagrant halt
 ```

-To remove the virtual machine and all traces of it:
+To remove the virtual machine completely:

 ```
 $ vagrant destroy